kamalrana7843/landsifier/docs/introduction.rst

 - Width of minimum area bounding box fitted to polygon
 - Eccentricity of ellipse fitted to polygon having area A and perimetre P
 - minor-axis of ellipse fitted to polygon having area A and perimetre P

+The below plot shows the various geometric properties of landslide polygon

 .. image:: https://user-images.githubusercontent.com/63171258/160248555-f38d8d88-0901-4ec9-9f81-ef57b3f8d12f.png
    :width: 1200